23W-GBAC/Enechukwu_Blogs/Automation_0.4.md

 This opens the Vim text editor, allowing you to input and edit your Python script.

 **Step 3: Writing the Python Script in Vim:**
-Press i to Enter Insert Mode:
+Press 'i' to Enter Insert Mode:
-Vim has different modes, and pressing i allows you to start inserting text.
+Vim has different modes, and pressing 'i' allows you to start inserting text.

 Write Your Python Script:
 Input your Python script into Vim.
-Once done, press Esc to exit Insert Mode.
+Once done, press 'Esc' to exit Insert Mode.

 Save and Exit Vim:
-Save your changes by typing :w and pressing Enter.
-To exit Vim, type :q and press Enter.
+Save your changes by typing ':w' and pressing 'Enter'.
+To exit Vim, type ':q' and press Enter.
 If you've made changes, you can combine both commands by typing ':wq'.

 **Step 4: Setting Execution Permissions:**
 **Navigate to the Script Directory:**